 Most bikes can be accommodated on BC Transit buses.
 If you’re considering travelling by bike and transit, please watch the instructional video to understand how to use the bike racks, found in front of all BC Transit buses.

-Before your bus arrives, make sure that saddlebags, antennas, child carriers or any other item that could interfere with the driver’s vision are removed from the bike.
+- Saddlebags, antennas, child carriers or any other items that interfere with the driver’s vision must be removed.

-There are no time restrictions for conventional buses regarding use of bike racks.
-Bike racks on community buses can only be used during daylight hours, because the bikes block the headlights.
+- Bike racks on community buses can only be used during daylight hours, as bikes block the headlights.
 All other BC Transit buses have no time of day restrictions.

 - Folding bicycles are allowed onboard the bus if they are in a case and small enough not to obstruct the aisle.

 - Electric bicycles are only allowed on the bike rack when they weigh less than 25kg (55 lb.) and the battery (lithium only) is removed from the bike and brought on board the bus with the customer.

 - Electric bikes with non-lithium batteries, as well as scooter style electric bikes (moped style) are not permitted on bike racks or onboard the bus.

 Many BC Transit buses in our fleet across the province can now accommodate bikes with tires up to three inches (75 millimetres), while others can take bikes with tires up to two inches (50.8 millimetres).